Key Technologies Powering Digital Transformation in the Manufacturing Industry

 - Maintenance: Predictive maintenance, powered by ML and industrial IoT, can help you minimize equipment downtime and maintenance costs.

 The additional value brought in by Big Data analytics further extends to logistics, supply chain management and reducing waste.
 For instance, Fero Labs’ AI-powered analytics system has helped a manufacturer in the steel industry to eliminate a wasteful practice, which resulted in 3 percent of steel being lost.
-The analytical solution was able to cut down that waste .
+The analytical solution was able to cut down that waste by 15%.

 Without data, all the other digital innovations in the industrial sector are nearly impossible to unlock.
 The wrinkle, however, is that currently, most enterprise data remains siloed.
 It’s “stuck” in legacy enterprise resource planning (ERP) systems, industrial control systems, and spreadsheets used by engineers to keep track of supplies and people.
 Getting ahold of that data is the first step towards innovation.